MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-alterations-qna.md

 [!INCLUDE [applies-to-v4](../includes/install-bf-cli.md)]

-## Using the qnamaker CLI commands to create a list of synonyms for your QnA Maker knowledge base
+## Use the qnamaker CLI commands to create a list of synonyms for your QnA Maker knowledge base

 When you [create your QnA Maker model][create-your-qna-maker-model] two JSON files are created, the _QnAMaker model_ which is named **converted.json**, and the _alterations_ file which is named **alterations_converted.json**.
 While the QnAMaker model contains the data from all the `.qna` files in your project, all combined to form a single file, the alterations file contains only an empty alterations list, as shown below: